appseconnect/docs/_posts/Connectors/Technology Connectors/Rest/2019-09-20-BasicAuthentication.md

 ![Rest-BasicAuthentation-Image2](/staticfiles/connectors/media/technology-connector/Rest-BasicAuthentation-Image2.png).

-The generic rest api screen contains the following fields:
+The Rest api screen contains the following fields:

 * URL - The URL of the server to connect to.
 This can be an http or https address but must be URL encoded.
 * Authentication - Identifies the secure login type.